Talkspace: Criticism

 Psychologist Todd Essig has criticized Talkspace in four different articles for conflicting business and clinical interests, making scientific claims about its effectiveness, violating patient confidentiality, and other issues.
 In December, 2016, it was reported that Talkspace used faulty psychological practices, psychologists of uncertain qualifications, and a lack of regard for patient safety and confidentiality.

 In 2018, the Psychotherapy Action Network (a therapist's advocacy organization) wrote a letter to the American Psychological Association and Michael Phelps calling attention to alleged concerns with the product.
-In response to the letter, the APA updated their policies to bar Talkspace from exhibiting at their conferences.
+In response to the letter, the APA updated its policies to bar Talkspace from exhibiting at its conferences.
 Talkspace later filed a $40 million defamation lawsuit against the Psychotherapy Action Network.
 The lawsuit was dismissed in 2020.

-In April 2020, The New York Times published an article where they cited Talkspace employees had read transcripts from therapy sessions and that employees were instructed by the company to post fake app store reviews using burner phones.
-The piece also detailed the experiences of Ricardo Lori, an employee that used the service, who was persuaded by a Talkspace executive to anonymously share his therapy chat logs for a company presentation but Lori soon discovered his identity was revealed.
+In April 2020, The New York Times published results of an investigation of Talkspace employees, finding that they read transcripts from therapy sessions and that they were instructed by the company to post fake app store reviews using burner phones.
+The piece described the experiences of Ricardo Lori, an employee who shared his therapy chat logs for a Talkspace presentation at the request of an executive, only to later find that his identity had been revealed.